OctopusDeploy/blog/blog/2021-07/june-community-update/index.md

 ## Documentation updates

 We're constantly reviewing and improving our docs.
-These are some of the most recent updates we've made:
+These are some of our most recent updates:

 - The Octopus [upgrade guide](https://octopus.com/docs/administration/upgrading/guide/automate-upgrades) now includes scripts to allow a fully automated process to upgrade an Octopus instance.
 - We've updated the Octopus [High Availability docs](https://octopus.com/docs/administration/high-availability) to include detailed guides for On-Premises, AWS, and Azure.